What Is the Law School Socratic Method?

 If you guessed that the Socratic Method has something to do with the famous philosopher Socrates, your right!
 Way back in the day Socrates made use of a teaching method in which he would ask his students a seemingly unending number of questions until he found a contradiction in the student’s initial assumption.
 The goal was to teach his students to think and learn for themselves, and to create critical thinkers.

-How the Socratic Method Works in Law School
+How Professors Apply the Socratic Method in Modern Law Schools

 It’s impossible to describe exactly how law school classes are taught with a blanket definition of the Socratic Method.
 This is because there is no exact standard that every professor at every law school must follow.
 Different professors employ the Socratic Method to different degrees, and some don’t at all.
 In the past the Socratic Method was pretty much universally applied in Law School, however today things are very different.
 Most classrooms today do not operate with an objective to embarrass a student if they forget to do the reading (you definitely should).
 Most professors are less confrontational and somewhat more forgiving than in the past.